iiamthestorm/rei-notes/人生、夢、日本/THINGS THAT I WANT TO DO/THINGS I WANT TO DO (NO DEADLINE).md

 1. ~~UPLOAD ALL SISYPHUS MEME TO TWITTER
 2. WATCHING FIGHT CLUB
 3. WATCHING TONIKAKU KAWAI
-4. WATCHING ALL QUIET IN THE WESTE
+4. WATCHING ALL QUIET ON THE WESTERN FRONT

 MBTI IS CRINGE REDDIT: